mbourd/test_code_projectltd/README.md

 # test_code_internetprojectltd

+## Project context

+We have football teams.
+Each team has a name, country, money balance and players.
+Each player has name and surname.
+Teams can sell/buy players.

+What we need in our app:
+- Make a page (with pagination) displaying all teams and their players.
+- Make a page where we can add a new team and its players.
+- Make a page where we can sell/buy a player for a certain amount between two teams.

 ## Note

-I developed on WSL Linux Ubuntu 20.04
+I developed on WSL Linux Ubuntu 20.04 on a virtual machine.

-- Install Docker && Docker compose
+- Install Docker && Docker
+- `chmod 755 ./install-docker.sh`
+- `chmod 755 ./install-docker-compose.sh`

+Please review the files before to execute them
+- `./install-docker.sh`
+- `./install-docker-compose.sh`

 1/ Deploy Local Dev Environment
 - `sudo service docker start` to start the docker service